deankoch/pkern/vignettes/pkern_vignette.md

 ## Where is the nugget effect?

-The variance components in `pc` are for a model without a nugget.
+The variance components in `pc` define a model without a nugget.
 The nugget effect is handled separately by specifying nugget variance in element “nug” of the kernel parameters list `pars`.